GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-19-spring-exam-last-points.md

 |Annotation|matches join points where the subject has the given annotation.|

 - What I understand from this table: Target specifies a specific class type, ie the class the method is in.
 If you want to add an aspect to all methods in a specific class, this is your chance.

+### DataSource is not a Spring interface

+- It is a Java interface
+- Suited for relational databases, not for NoSQL databases
+- The DataSource interface is implemented by a driver vendor.

+### Spring Boot database initialization

+- Spring Boot will load the `schema-${platform}.sql` and `data-${platform}.sql` files (if present), where platform is the value of `spring.datasource.platform`.
+- Spring JDBC has a DataSource initializer feature.
+Spring Boot enables it by default and loads SQL from the standard locations schema.sql and data.sql (in the root of the classpath).
+- Spring Boot will NOT initialize the external database by default.
+Why?
+To avoid accidentally wiping production data.